 “Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful.”

 – Albert Schweitzer

 4. Cut out unnecessary stressors

-Take some time to list the things that are causing you stress or tension.
-Many of these things cannot be changed, such as an illness or a contentious relationship.
-However, if there are stressors that can be removed, even temporarily, you should do so.
+Take some time to list the things that are causing you burned out and depressed.
+Obviously, you can’t change some things.
+Such as an illness or a contentious relationship.
+However, if there are stressors that you can remove, even temporarily, you should do so.

 For example, if keeping up with the dishes is causing you undue stress, consider switching to paper plates until you’re feeling less overwhelmed.
 Find creative solutions to your problems to help you reduce the stress in your life.

 There are things you can’t just cut out, although you may be able to change how often you have to deal with them.
-For example, some family relationships can be complicated and stressful.
+For example, some family relationships are so complicated and stressful.
 If you aren’t in a place to cut a toxic person out of your life entirely, set aside smaller amounts of time each week to manage that relationship.

-For things that can’t be avoided, like work or paying bills, put systems in place that will help you deal with the stress.
-If work is stressful, consider doing something you enjoy during your breaks to bring joy into an otherwise stressful job.
+For things that you can’t avoid, like work or paying bills, put systems in place that will help you deal with the stress.
+If work is the reason you are burned out and depressed, consider doing something you enjoy during your breaks to bring joy into an otherwise stressful job.

 “Don’t try to force anything.
 Let life be a deep let-go.
 God opens millions of flowers every day without forcing their buds.”